MarlinFirmware/Marlin/README.md

 An interrupt is used to manage ADC conversions, and enforce checking for critical temperatures.
 This leads to less blocking in the heater management routine.

-*Parking and unparking of head:*
+*Parking and unparking of extruder head:*

-An experimental feature to allow you to park the extruder head by safely moving it to a parking position.
+A new feature to allow you to park the extruder head by safely moving it to a parking position.
 You can use this function for instance to clean the drive gear or change filament.
 Changing filament allows you to replace a nearly depleted spool or to change the filament entirely for multi-colored prints.